WPChill/download-monitor-cors/readme.txt

 * Download the plugin file to your computer and unzip it
 * Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's `wp-content/plugins/` directory.
 * Activate the plugin from the Plugins menu within the WordPress admin.

-== Frequently Asked Questions ==

-= Can I upload .xxx filetype using the uploader? =

-Download Monitor uses the WordPress uploader for uploading files.
-By default these formats are supported:

-* Images - .jpg, .jpeg, .png, .gif
-* Documents - .pdf, .doc, .docx, .ppt, .pptx, .pps, .ppsx, .odt, .xls, .xlsx
-* Music - .mp3, .m4a, .ogg, .wav
-* Video - .mp4, .m4v, .mov, .wmv, .avi, .mpg, .ogv, .3gp, .3g2

-To add more you can use a plugin, or filters.
-This post is a good resource for doing it with filters: [Change WordPress Upload Mime Types](http://www.paulund.co.uk/change-wordpress-upload-mime-types).

-= Can I link to external downloads? =

-Yes, you can use both local paths and external URLs.

-= My Download links 404 =

-Download links are powered by endpoints.
-If you find them 404'ing, go to Settings > Permalinks and save.
-This will flush the permalinks and allow our endpoints to be added.

-= Download counts are not increasing when I download something =

-Admin hits are not counted, log out and try!

-More documentation can be found in our [Knowledge Base](https://www.download-monitor.com/kb/).

-== Screenshots ==

-1. Easily add downloads to your website with our Gutenberg block!
-2. The main admin screen lists your downloads using familiar WordPress UI.
-3. Easily add file information and multiple versions.
-4. The quick add panel can be opened via a link about the post editor.
-This lets you quickly add a file and insert it into a post.

 == Changelog ==